WHY WE EXIT RELATIONSHIPS

 You believe that taking loving care of yourself, with no intent to harm another, is selfish - that being a caring person means you are willing to completely sacrifice yourself for others, even if it's not what you want or need to do.

 You have a deep fear of rejection, and you believe you have to give yourself up in order to avoid being rejected.
-You believe that no one will love you if you stay true to yourself.
+If someone wants a close partnership you think you won't be able to live up to their expectations, and you believe that no one will love you if you stay true to yourself.

 What these fears come down to is a deep false belief that we have to give ourselves up to be loved and to be seen as a caring person.
 Giving yourself up - giving up your freedom to be yourself and do what brings you joy - is a terrifying prospect.
 As long as we have these false beliefs - and they might be unconscious - we will likely find ourselves running from love.
 We stop running when we are willing to let go of trying to control how the other person feels about us by giving ourselves up, and instead risk being fully ourselves.
 We can do this only when we stop rejecting ourselves and our needs.